SUBSTANTIAL GAINFUL ACTIVITY

 Substantial gainful activity are the words the SSA uses for “work.”
 If you file a claim for SSD benefits and you are still working, then you are going to hear the term “substantial gainful activity.”

 But what is SGA?
 SGA means “work” over a certain amount of money each month.
-For the Social Security Administration, you are not working unless your income, before taxes are taken out, exceeds a set amount.
+For the SSA, you are not working unless your income, before taxes are taken out, exceeds a set amount.
 Your next question might be how much is the monthly SGA amount?

 Before you ask that question, first look to determine if you have a medical condition that prevents you from all work or a medical condition that will result in death.

-In order to win benefits under the Social Security rules, you must have a medical condition that prevents you from working.
-The condition must be severe and last 12 months or longer.
+In order to win SSD benefits, you must be unable to work due to a severe medical condition.
+Also, your medical condition must last 12 months or longer.
 Or, the condition must be likely to result in death, such as cancer.
-Also, your physical or mental condition must prevent you from returning to your prior jobs.

-It must also prevent you from doing other work that exists in the national economy.
+It is your burden to prove to the SSA that you cannot work at your old job.
+Then, your medical condition must also prevent you from doing other work in the national economy.
 This is true not only where you live, but also looking at the numbers of jobs in the country.
-If you have a medical condition that keeps you from working, then you can file an application for benefits on the Social Security’s website.
+If you have a medical condition that keeps you from working, then file an application for benefits on Social Security’s website.

 WHAT DOES SUBSTANTIAL GAINFUL ACTIVITY MEAN?

-Likewise, even a job that are physically easy and require few skills, can be SGA.
-Also, the quality of your performance on the job and the time spent at work are factors the SSA will consider.
+Likewise, even jobs that are physically easy and require few skills, can be SGA.
+Also, your job performance and the time spent at work are factors the SSA will consider.
 The issue is the ability to engage in SGA, not the work itself.

-Therefore, poor performance on a job may be proof that you have a severe physical and mental condition.
-Whereas, if you are able to perform volunteer activities, even though you are not paid, it may show that you can work.
+Therefore, poor performance on a job may be proof that you have a severe physical or mental condition.
+Whereas, if you are able to perform volunteer activities, even though you are not paid, it may prove you can work.

 The amount of money you earn may also prove to the SSA that you are capable of SGA.
 However, the amount you are paid per month is only one factor among many that proves you can work.